kleph/dcos-docs/1.10/installing/custom/system-requirements/install-docker-centos.md

 post_title: Install Docker on CentOS
 menu_order: 2
 ---
-Docker's <a href="https://docs.docker.com/engine/installation/linux/centos/" target="_blank">CentOS-specific installation instructions</a> are always going to be the most up to date for the latest version of Docker.
-However, the following recommendations and instructions should make it easier to manage the Docker installation over time and mitigate several known issues with various other configurations.

-# Recommendations
+# Requirements and Recommendations

-In addition to the general [Docker requirements and recommendations for DC/OS][1], the following CentOS-specific recommendations will improve your DC/OS experience.
+Before installing Docker on CentOS, review the general [requirements and recommendations for running Docker on DC/OS][1] and the following CentOS-specific recommendations:

-* Use Docker's yum repository to install Docker on CentOS.
+* Use the Docker yum repository to install Docker on CentOS.
 The yum repository makes it easy to upgrade and automatically manages dependency installation.

 * Prefer the OverlayFS storage driver.
 OverlayFS avoids known issues with `devicemapper` in `loop-lvm` mode and allows containers to use docker-in-docker, if they want.